chadbunn/dispatch_levels/README.md

 ####update_inland_dispatch

 This is the SQL trigger that updates the *inland* table value for lt_dispatch_level.
 It works by running the *indispatch* function every time a new Google form submission occurs.
+The *indispatch* function is composed of the *UpdateInland* query.

 ####update_coastal_dispatch

 This is the SQL trigger that updates the *coastal* table value for ag_dispatch_level.
 It works by running the *codispatch* function every time a new Google form submission occurs.
+The *codispatch* function is composed of the *UpdateCoastal* query.

+####Drop Function/Trigger
+To delete a function you need to apply this query in the CartoDB SQL console:
+DROP *your_function*()
+To delete a trigger you need to apply this query in the CartoDB SQL sonsole:
+DROP *your_trigger* ON *obs*

+You might need to try dropping your triggers and functions if you want to change them to include more fields in the update functions.